JacieWDI/WDI_GROUP_PROJECT/README.md

 ## Overview

-Several ideas were initially considered, mainly associated with using one of NASA's APIs.
+Initially considered several themes during a quick brainstorming session, mainly associated with using one of NASA's APIs.
 However, further discussions on how to create a functional purposeful app, a decision was made to focus on a location searchable music event app with group interaction.
 The user experience design intention was to create a group interaction for people going to the same music events.

 During planning stage of the project, we wireframed and planned as a group on a whiteboard before transferring the agreed content including assigned tasks into Trello and Adobe Illustrator / Adobe XD.